Nukelawe/slimefinder/Slimefinder/documentation/user-manual.md

 Shape of the mask with both the despawn and exclusion spheres enabled
 ![](resources/block-mask.png)

 While the block mask tells which blocks to check for slime chunks, the **chunk mask** does the same for chunks.
 However, unlike a block, it is possible for a chunk to be just partially inside the block mask.
-This makes it is a bit ambiguous what it means for a chunk to be in the despawn sphere for example.
+This makes it is a bit ambiguous what it means for a chunk to be in the despawn sphere.
-**``chunk-weight``** allows you to specify how many blocks a chunk needs to have inside the corresponding block mask to be considered a part of the chunk mask.

-In short, a chunk mask at position P is the set of chunks for which the number of blocks inside the corresponding block mask is greater than the **``chunk-weight``**.
+**``chunk-weight``** allows specifying how many blocks a chunk needs to have inside the corresponding block mask to be considered a part of the chunk mask.
+In particular, a chunk mask is the set of chunks for which the number of blocks inside the corresponding block mask is greater than **``chunk-weight``**.

 How the chunk mask depends on the min-chunk-weight is illustrated below.